nikolaindustry/Standalone-local-IoT-Dashboard-Renderer/WEBSOCKET_STATUS_INDICATORS.md

 ## Features Implemented

-### 1. Header-Integrated Status Bar
+### 1. Corner WebSocket Status Indicator
-A status bar integrated into the dashboard header that displays:
+A subtle WebSocket status indicator positioned in the top-right corner of the dashboard area that displays:
 - **Connection Status**: Visual indicator (green for connected, red for disconnected)
-- **Server URL**: Shows the WebSocket server endpoint
-- **Connection ID**: Displays the device/connection identifier
+- **Minimal Text Labels**: "Connected"/"Disconnected" text visible on larger screens
 - **Live Indicator**: Pulsing animation when connected to show real-time activity

 ### 2. Toast Notifications